ovh/docs/pages/platform/kubernetes-k8s/installing-keycloak/guide.en-au.md

 ovh-keycloak-lab-postgresql   1/1     2m2s   ovh-keycloak-lab-postgresql   docker.io/bitnami/postgresql:11.11.0-debian-10-r31
 ```

-When they are ready, we could edit the `files/02-keycloak/02-nginx-ingress-definition.yaml` file, in order to replace `example.com` by your domain name:
+When they are ready, you can edit the `files/02-keycloak/02-nginx-ingress-definition.yaml` file, in order to replace `example.com` by your domain name:

 ```
 spec: